CSimpson4224/GraphHDBSCAN-FOSCX/docs/source/parameters.rst

    Useful when you want Scanpy's Gaussian connectivity construction.

 ``jaccard_phenograph``
-   Useful when you want a PhenoGraph-style graph construction.
+   Useful when you want a PhenoGraph-style Jaccard neighborhood graph.
+The backend used for this graph can be controlled with ``similarity_backend``.
+With ``similarity_backend="auto"``, the package uses the accelerated ``numba`` backend when available and otherwise falls back to the default PhenoGraph-based path.

 ``precomputed``
    Use this when you already have a graph or adjacency representation and do